 48 Katz, Mark N. (2006) 'Putin, Ahmadinejad and the Iranian Nuclear Crisis.'
-Middle East Policy Council, available at https://mars.gmu.edu/jspui/bitstream/handle/1920/3020/Putin%20Ahmadinejad%20and%20Iranian%20Nuclear%20Crisis.pdf (17 May, 2021).
+Middle East Policy Council, available at https://mars.gmu.edu/jspui/bitstream/ handle/1920/3020/Putin%20Ahmadinejad%20and%20Iranian%20Nuclear%20Crisis.pdf (17 May, 2021).

-Still, Russia always called for exercising restraint in the adoption of tough measures and opposed antagonizing of the Iranian leadership.
+The United States advocated for the immediate transfer of Iran's nuclear dossier to the UN Security Council and the imposition of harsh sanctions against Iran, something that Russia and China were opposed to since it would further complicate the situation49.
+However, Tehran's continuous defiance of the IAEA Board of Governors and the consequent UN Security Council resolutions, reluctance to engage in productive negotiations, as well as the rejection of a number of initiatives, including those proposed by Moscow, made the Russian leadership cooperate with the rest of the P5 in imposing of the UN Security Council resolutions on Iran.50 Still, Russia always called for exercising restraint in the adoption of tough measures and opposed antagonizing of the Iranian leadership.
 Moscow insisted that the discussion on Iran's nuclear program be held in conjunction with Article 41 of the UN Charter, which excluded the use of military force to compel Iran to fulfill the provisions of the resolution.51